 More than two-thirds of pregnant women experiences cramps in early pregnancy.
 While mild cramps are perfectly normal, cramps with bleeding require immediate medical attention.

-Let’s look at different types of body aches and pains during first trimester of pregnancy.
+Let’s look at different types of body aches and pains during the first trimester of pregnancy.

 Recommended reading : Pregnancy Classes to take before having a Baby